orb-lang/espalier/doc/md/peg/metis.md

 #### queueUp\(shuttle, node\)

-This keeps us from pushing a node which is already on queue\.
+This keeps us from pushing a node which is already on queue, in particular, a rule will not be pushed each time it's seen, meaning that all names waiting on that rule will be behind it\.

 ```lua
 local function queueUp(shuttle, node)